-- Irrespective of sex, your lawfully married spouse, or your common-law spouse if you live in a state that recognizes common-law marriages, same or opposite sex, or your civil union partner, if you live in a state that recognizes such partnerships; if you are legally separated or divorced, your spouse is not an eligible dependent unless mandated by state law; at any time, you cannot cover more than one person as your spouse/civil union partner or domestic partner. - Note: Because civil union partnerships are recognized by certain states and generally provide the same protection as marriage, civil union partnerships are not subject to the domestic partnership certification process.
+- Regardless of sex, your lawfully married spouse, or your common-law spouse if you live in a state that recognizes common-law marriages or your civil union partner, if you live in a state that recognizes such partnerships; if you are legally separated or divorced, your spouse is not an eligible dependent unless mandated by state law; at any time, you cannot cover more than one person as your spouse/civil union partner or domestic partner. - Note: Because civil union partnerships are recognized by certain states and generally provide the same protection as marriage, civil union partnerships are not subject to the domestic partnership certification process.
 However, under federal law, civil union partnerships are subject to the same tax treatment as domestic partnerships.
-Alternatively, if your domestic partnership is registered in any state or under any local government authority authorized to provide such registration, documentation of such registration will be accepted as proof of your domestic partnership, without satisfying the listed requirements for nonregistered domestic partners. - Your domestic partner; - Your domestic partner's eligible dependents; - Your children up to age 26 who are: - Your biological children; - Your legally adopted children; - For purposes of coverage under the Plans, adopted children will be considered eligible dependents when they are lawfully placed in your home for adoption or when the adoption becomes final, whichever occurs first. - Your stepchildren; and - Any other child for whom you are the legal guardian in accordance with the laws of the state in which you reside.
+Alternatively, if your domestic partnership is registered in any state or under any local government authority authorized to provide such registration, documentation of such registration will be accepted as proof of your domestic partnership, without satisfying the listed requirements for nonregistered domestic partners. - > Your domestic partner; - > Your domestic partner's eligible dependents; - Your children under the age of 26 (as of December 31 of the plan year that precedes the year in which the coverage applies) who are: - Your biological children;

+- Your legally adopted children; - For purposes of coverage under the Plans, adopted children will be considered eligible dependents when they are lawfully placed in your home for adoption or when the adoption becomes final, whichever occurs first. - Your stepchildren; and - Any other child for whom you are the legal guardian in accordance with the laws of the state in which you reside.

 You can cover your disabled child beyond age 26 if he or she was covered under the Plans before age 26 and became incapable of self-sustaining employment due to a disability while covered, in which case the eligible dependent may be eligible for coverage beyond such age.

 You may also cover your disabled adult child age 26 or older when you begin employment with Citi and you enroll him or her when you are first eligible to do so.
 You must have a letter from the Social Security Administration (SSA) declaring your child as disabled; if you do not have such a letter, your Citi health plan will evaluate the child before adding him or her to your health care coverage.